B2.3 Use mental math strategies to increase and decrease a whole number by 1%, 5%, 10%, 25%, 50%, and 100%, and explain the strategies used.

 Explain your strategy before solving the problem.

-• How would you explain in your own words the strategy that was just presented?
+• How would you explain this strategy in your own words?

-• Which other teams have you seen who used this or a similar strategy?
+• Which other teams used this or a similar strategy?

 • How does this strategy differ from that one?